dProgrammingUniversity/spotlight-project-ai-enhanced-web3-blockchain-development-101-course/README.md

 ### SECTION 3: DIVE INTO BLOCKCHAIN PLATFORMS
 **Bitcoin Blockchain: The Origin and Evolution of the First Cryptocurrency**
 - Response:

-**Ethereum Ecosystem: A Deep Dive into EVM Blockchains**
+I learnt about bitcoin and its founder and also UTXO **Ethereum Ecosystem: A Deep Dive into EVM Blockchains**
 - Response:

-**Solana Ecosystem: The High-Speed Blockchain Network**
+I learnt about Ethereum, its founder and year, its transition from POW to POS **Solana Ecosystem: The High-Speed Blockchain Network**
 - Response:
+I learnt about Solana its founder and year, how its highly scalable and fast with upto 50000 tps and its early adoption of POS and POH
 ### SECTION 4: DECODING DAPPS
 **dApps Decoded: Unpacking Decentralized Applications**
 - Response:
+Decentralized applications that is open source and transparent on web3
 ### SECTION 5: TOP WEB3 PROGRAMMING LANGUAGES
 **Vanilla Solidity: Smart Contract Language of Ethereum/EVM Smart Contracts**
 - Response:
+Solidity, Golang, Rust
 **Solang Solidity for Solana: Adapting Solidity for Non-EVM Blockchains**
 - Response:
+I learnt that with solang solidity one can deploy solana programs with vanilla soldity knowledge with little twerking as Solang compiles solidity for non-Evm blockchains like solana
 ### SECTION 6: SETUP WEB3 DEVELOPMENT ENVIRONMENT
 **Web3 Developer Toolbox: Setting up Web3 Development Environment (Ethereum/Solana)**
 - Response:
+Solang solidity, IDE's middlewares
 ### SECTION 7: GIT & GITHUB FOR WEB3 DEVELOPMENT COLLABORATION
 **Introduction To Git & GitHub for Web3 Development**
 - Response:
+to host and contribute to open source projects exposing developers to real world projects
 ### SECTION 8: AI TOOLS FOR WEB3 DEVELOPMENT
 **Introduction To AI Tools For Web3 Development**
 - Response:
+Chatgpt, Bard
 ### SECTION 9: COURSE PROJECT
 **Spotlight Project For AI-Enhanced Web3/Blockchain Development 101 Course**
 - Response: